 The same issues arise for companies seeking to measure the productivity of their workforce and benchmark themselves against others.
 In analytics, there is no single magic metric.
 Different companies, in different industries, with different goals and different questions will require different sets of metrics to completely understand their workforce.
 And if they desire any comparisons with other companies, they will require data on them.

 So if it is so complex, where does a company begin?
 Sometimes the hardest part of any endeavor is getting started, and it can be overwhelming if all potential complications are considered at once without guidance.

 It is key that the metrics chosen are defensible and useful.
 Luckily, there are some high level metrics that are helpful for any company’s decision making (e.g. Total Cost of Workforce) and have been demonstrated to be predictive of financial success (for more detail see our white papers “Total Cost of Workforce” and “Linking Human Capital to Business Performance“).
 Used together, these metrics can begin to tell the story of how well a company is managing their people and controlling costs.

-For a limited time, HCMI is offering a free customized Productivity Report to companies that will quantify their workforce productivity using these metrics and benchmark it against others in their industry utilizing a database of over 2,000 organizations.
+HCMI offers on-demand customized Productivity Benchmark Report to companies that will quantify their workforce productivity using these metrics and benchmark it against others in their industry utilizing a database of over 10,000 organizations.